Go back to Resources

 • L5 Engineer Responsibilities: Make critical decisions on architecture, design, and technology choices.
 Act as a technical beacon for the organization.

 • L5 Engineer Skills: Recognized expertise in one or more domains.
 Strong strategic and architectural vision.
-Excellent problem-solving and system-thinking abilities.
+Excellent problem-solving and systems-thinking abilities.

 • L5 Engineer Growth Path: Continue to push technological boundaries, lead complex projects, and mentor multiple teams or an entire engineering department.